Contents

 8 Cookies

-The GAF board audit platform uses browser localStorage to maintain your session state between pages.
+The SGAF Quality Standard platform uses browser localStorage to maintain your session state between pages.
 This is not a cookie and does not transmit data to external servers, but it does store a session token in your browser.

 We do not use tracking cookies, advertising cookies, or analytics cookies.

-Google Fonts, loaded on both sites, may set technical cookies or log IP address data as part of serving font files.
+Web fonts loaded on the site may set technical cookies or log IP address data as part of serving font files.
 If blocked, the site falls back to system fonts.
-The School Governance Assurance Framework uses passwordless authentication — no passwords are stored in cookies or session storage.
+The School Governance Assurance Framework uses passwordless authentication, no passwords are stored in cookies or session storage.

 9 Children's privacy

-The GAF platform is a professional governance tool intended for adults in governance roles (governors, trustees, clerks, headteachers, and governance professionals).
+The SGAF platform is a professional governance tool intended for adults in governance roles (governors, trustees, clerks, headteachers, and governance professionals).
 It is not directed at or intended for use by children under the age of 18.
+We do not process pupil-identifiable data.

 We do not knowingly collect personal data from anyone under 18.
 If you believe a child has submitted data through the School Governance Assurance Framework, please contact us via the website contact form and we will delete it promptly.